succinctlabs/op-succinct/book/fault_proofs/deploy.md

 The deployment script performs the following actions:
 1. Deploys the `DisputeGameFactory` implementation and proxy
-2. Deploys a mock SP1 verifier for testing
+2. Deploys a mock SP1 verifier for testing or use a SP1 Verifier Gateway set in the environment variable `SP1_VERIFIER_GATEWAY` for production
 3. Deploys the `OPSuccinctFaultDisputeGame` implementation
 4. Configures the factory with initial bond and game implementation